-A factor-based approach that has delivered measurable results
+A factor-based approach that 's delivered measurable results

 Of course, from year to year, there's no telling whether smaller-cap, lower relative price, or higher profitability stocks will outperform their respective counterparts.
 Looking back over the past 50+ years, the answer is that those factors frequently do outperform, but to have predicted when they would outperform is an impossible task.

-Again, while these studies are backward looking and do not guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.
+Again, while these studies are backward looking and don't guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.

 1 The cited study by Professor Kenneth French demonstrates the historical tendency of stocks characterized by smaller size, lower relative price, and higher levels of profitability to outperform over time.
 2 A premium represents the excess return that securities with particular characteristics have historically generated.
 3 Relative price as measured by the price-to-book ratio; value stocks are those with lower price-to-book ratios.
 4 “The Cross-Section of Expected Stock Returns,” Eugene F. Fama and Kenneth R. French, Journal of Finance, June 1992.
 5 Profitability is a measure of current profitability, based on information from individual companies’ income statements.
 6 Robert Novy-Marx provides consulting services to Dimensional Fund Advisors LP.
 7 John Hancock Investment Management, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.